 Ever seen those funny-looking curl bars at the gym?

-Besides appearing as though they’ve been bent out of shape, their main purposes is in helping gym-goers perform cambered bar curls.
+Besides appearing as though they’ve been bent out of shape, their main purpose is to help gym-goers perform cambered bar curls.

-If you’re looking to build big biceps and work those arms, here’s a quick guide to implementing cambered bar curls into your next workout routine.
+If you’re looking to build big biceps and work those arms, here’s a quick guide to implementing cambered bar curls into your following workout routine.

 - To perform cambered bar curls, place your hands adjacent to the center of the bar, firmly have a good grip on your bar, and start working out.